Lark Peart - Online therapist

 I am an Australian Clinical Psychologist and have practice experience encompassing Australia, the United Kingdom, and Denmark.
 As a Clinical Psychologist, I was trained and educated for seven years prior to graduating.
 This education taught me to view clients as whole people who are experiencing difficulties, rather than as a group of symptoms or problems.
 I strive to work collaboratively, honestly, and warmly with each client.
 While therapy can feel like an unknown, how we will achieve change should not be a mystery.
 As such, I am transparent with clients, and discuss each stage of therapy as it occurs so that the client is informed and feels consulted.

-I am a registered Clinical Psychologist, and I received a Bachelor of Psychology with Honours from the University of Tasmania, Australia, and a Doctor of Psychology (Clinical) from the Queensland University of Technology in Brisbane, Australia.
+I am a registered Clinical Psychologist, and I received a Bachelor of Psychology with Honors from the University of Tasmania, Australia, and a Doctor of Psychology (Clinical) from the Queensland University of Technology in Brisbane, Australia.
 I am registered with the Danish Supervisory Board of Psychological Practice, and the Health and Care Professions Council in the United Kingdom.
 I have worked in Australia, Scotland, and Denmark, with patients from a range of cultural backgrounds.
 As a result, I understand the cultural issues often faced by expats, and how these issues can influence psychological well being.
-I strive to provide warm, empathic, and client focussed psychological interventions to help each client improve their lives in the way that is important to them.
+I strive to provide warm, empathic, and client focused therapy to help each client improve their lives in the way that is important to them.

 The first few sessions involve me asking relevant questions to understand what has been happening which has led the client to seek help.
 Together, we develop a shared understanding of their difficulties and concerns.
 We also develop a tailored treatment plan which we discuss and agree on before treatment begins.